christophergfrances-jpg/rpg-roll-table-generator/README.md

 # rpg-roll-table-generator
 Some roleplaying games use rollable loot tables, but then don't update those tables to include new content (I'm looking at you, Fallout 2d20).
 I created this webapp for my GM to dynamically generate tables.

+See the logic for creating the tables [here](src/lib/lootTableData.js).

 Built using svelte.

 # create-svelte